Thoracic Imaging Vector

 19. How does a CT scan visualize structures?

-20. How much fluid can be detected in the lateral decubitus view?
+20. How much fluid can be detected using the lateral decubitus view?

-21. How much fluid is required for blunting of the costophrenic angle from a pleural effusion to occur in the frontal view?
+21. How much fluid is required for blunting of the costophrenic angle to appear in the frontal view due to a pleural effusion?

 175-200 mL

-22. How much fluid is required for blunting of the costophrenic angle from a pleural effusion to occur in the posterior view?
+22. How much fluid is required for blunting of the costophrenic angle in the posterior view due to a pleural effusion?

 75-100 mL

-23. If more than seven anterior ribs are visible above the diaphragm, this indicates what?
+23. If more than seven anterior ribs are visible above the diaphragm, what does this indicate?

 Hyperinflation